cjbarrows/morbles/README.md

 ## Todo

+[ ] clean up the level editor so it looks nice
-[ ] BUG: level editor seems broken
+[ ] REFACTOR: all shorthand / cell types from one source [ ] BUG: level editor seems broken
+    [x] needs to account for cell width
+    [ ] needs to account for a ball in a cell
+    [x] expanding the # of columns should pad with air, not shift cells [-] ability to swap cells right/left
+        - nah
+    [x] don't let cells be added where they don't fit [x] a gate on the right-most edge
+            - don't forget to use trackBy to stop *ngFor from perpetually reloading [-] or add a gate next to something non-air
+            - seems fine to let toggles & gates "eat" a bumper, etc.
+    [x] show playable map as it's being edited
+    [x] don't show game modals during editing
+    [ ] restart command for editor
+    [x] game state indicator for editor
+    [x] toggling gates, bumpers, and toggles with mouse click is allowed in editor mode
+        - used a static boolean on the GameCell class, but not sure why/when it gets "reset" to its initial value -- but it seems to on page refresh, which is fine
+        [ ] and it counts as a map change
 [ ] should it count as success if you still have balls left / balls in play?
 [ ] unsubscribe to map editor subscriptions
 [ ] BUG: the PUT player for completing a level is not updating in time for the GET (which still shows the level incomplete)